 If you are thinking that influencer marketing will be relevant in 2021, you are totally right.
 In fact, according to InfluencerMarketingHub 63% of marketers intend to increase their influencer marketing budget in the next 12 months.

-Micro and nano influencers have less followers.
+Micro and nano influencers have fewer followers.
 In general, micro-influencers have between 10k and 100k followers and nano influencers have less than 5k.
 And that’s not a bad thing at all.

-They are specialists in their niche or sub-niche, sharing high quality, authentic and genuine content, which is shared to their group of followers.
-The engagement ratio from their audience is higher than those with many followers, as they interact and have a personal connection with their group, allowing them to gain a greater trust and loyalty than macro-influencers (+100k) and celebrities or mega-influencers (with over 1M).
+They are specialists in their niche or sub-niche, sharing high quality, authentic and genuine content, which is shared with their group of followers.
+The engagement ratio from their audience is higher than those with many followers, as they interact and have a personal connection with their group.
+Therefore, they generate greater trust and loyalty than macro-influencers (+100k) and celebrities or mega-influencers (with over 1M).

 There’s no doubt that micro and nano influencers are stronger than ever and they are much more affordable, which is key for many brands – including small businesses.

-But the most important trend are the shoppable posts.
+But the most important trend is the shoppable posts.
 You can definitely expect more sponsored posts #ad in 2021.
-Influencers help to make the connection with brands and consumers a success, since the return investment is quick.
+Influencers help to make the connection with brands and consumers a success since the return on investment is quick.
 According to a Business Insider estimation, brands are set to spend up to $15 billion on influencer marketing by 2022.

-Instagram dominates the social marketing landscape, it’s the preferred platform of choice for brands (79% of brands are using it), as it is one of the best platforms to engage with consumers.
+Instagram dominates the social marketing landscape.
+It is the preferred platform of choice for brands (79% of brands are using it), as it is one of the best platforms to engage with consumers.
 But TikTok has shown consistent results in verticals such as entertainment and e-commerce.